justliam42/MSOE-notes/Classes/CPE 1500/Week 2 - Design Levels, logic gates, functional waveform diagrams, canonical Boolean equations.md

 we start with black box diagram (we don't know what the transistors be doing) so like we input A to not gate and it makes not A

-Not gate could be called invertor
+Not gate could be called invertor, complementor etc...